monking/punch/README.md

 Usage
 -----

+**TODO: this README needs to be updated.
+See the source for more detailed info.**

 The script defines many aliases for itself.
 The most commonly used are:
 - `p <task>`to switch to a task
 - `p [out|break|lunch]` to punch out quickly with a mildly descriptive message